-Figure 1 shows the reverberation time values in each selected lecture hall.
+Figure 3 shows the reverberation time values in each selected lecture hall.
 These values were found to range 0.96 s and 1.99 s with L2 having the highest value of 1.99 s and L4 having the lowest value of 0.96 s.
-The mean value \bar{T} of this range is 1.66 s and the standard deviation of 0.36 s was recorded indicating dispersion.
+The mean value \overline{T} of this range is 1.66 s and the standard deviation of 0.36 s was recorded indicating dispersion.
 These values are above the values set by ISO3382 and IEC 60268 for lecture hall design.
 The result also conform with similar works of [8] in which their study result gives the maximum value of reverberation time (T) as 1.29 s above the WHO range of 0.4 s - 0.8 s recommended standard values of T for lecture halls while evaluating the acoustic comfort of lecture halls in Lund University, Sweden.
 The mean value, 1.66s of T is also above [9] values of T which establishes the range 0.4 s- 0.6 s for 'good' intelligibility to normal speech and normal hearing to be achieved in lecture halls.
 Hence, these values provide a relative indication of poor listening conditions in these halls.
 Their value differences are attributed to high level of background noise and different absorbing materials employed.

-The sound pressure level (SPL) results in Figure 2 show a range between 63.68 dB(A) and 84.79 dB(A) with a mean value of 76.07 dB(A) and standard deviation 7.09 dB(A).
-Therefore, regarding parameters set by ISO 3382, IEC 60268 and WHO; values of SPL found in each lecture hall were above the recommended set standard values in the range 40 dB(A) - 50 dB(A) for lecture hall environment.
+The equivalent sound pressure level (SPL) results in Figure 4 show a range between 63.68 dB(A) and 84.79 dB(A) with L4 having the least value of 63.68 dB(A) and L6 having the highest value of 84.79 dB(A).
+Therefore, regarding parameters set by ISO 3382, IEC 60268 and WHO; values of SPL found in each lecture hall were above the recommended set standard values in the range 35 dB(A) - 45 dB(A) for lecture hall environment.